Best In Manufacturing – August 19, 2018

 Preparing for dispute resolution with your Chinese manufacturer

-Hopefully your order fulfillment can happen smoothly and without complications.
+Hopefully, your order fulfillment can happen smoothly and without complications.
 But if it doesn’t, you want to be legally prepared.

-Your contract should clearly define means of shipment, risk of loss and responsibility for compliance with import/export obligations.
+Your contract should clearly define means of shipment, risk of loss, and responsibility for compliance with import/export obligations.
 With a mutual understanding of these incoterms, you’ll have a document to turn to if there are problems with your shipment after it leaves the factory.

-The initial contract is also a good place to determine choice of law and jurisdiction.
+The initial contract is also a good place to determine the choice of law and jurisdiction.
 U.S. courts may be favorable for issues of misappropriation of IP.
 While Chinese law may be better for enforcing the prevention of manufacturing knock-off products.

 Choosing to designate jurisdiction outside of China can leave your contract unenforceable in China.
 For this reason, it’s also good to provide for arbitration outside of China.
 But even with this provision, Chinese courts tend to intertwine their own legal principles with the designated law.

 Working with overseas manufacturers can be hard.
 It’s impossible to prepare for every worst-case scenario.
 But these tips can help you defend against some of the more common disputes.
 Read more about what precautions you should consider taking at the link below.

 Emerging Contractual Issues With Modern Chinese Manufacturing – Tod A. Northman, Manufacturing.net

 According to statistics from the Manufacturing Institute, small manufacturers comprise 94 percent of all U.S. manufacturers.
 And most of these manufacturers are based in rural areas.

 Manufacturers often play a significant role in the economy of their local communities.
 They’re the second-largest regional employer on average.
 But contrary to popular belief, their decision to stay in rural areas isn’t based on lower wages.